-3.1.
 Demographic and Working Characteristics of Subjects

-Due to missing data, 41 cases were deleted; thus, the final sample consisted of 512 Italian workers.
-Most of them (322 workers, 62.9%) were female and the mean age was 43.64 years (SD = 7.8).
+Due to missing data, 41 cases were deleted; thus, the final sample consisted of 512 Italian workers, whose mean age was 43.64 years (SD = 7.8), most of whom were female (322 workers, 62.9%).
 The mean occupational tenure was 16.15 years (SD = 8.46).
 Concerning the type of contract, 52.3% had a part-time contract, while all other workers had a full-time contract.
 Concerning the organizational role, 94 workers (18.4%) were supervisors, while 418 were employees (81.6%).

-3.2.
-Descriptive Statistics, Correlations, and Job-Related Strain Mediation Effect between Bullying and MSDs
+Descriptive Statistics, Correlations, and Mediation Effect of Job-Related Strain between Bullying and MSDs

 Means, standard deviations, percentages, internal consistencies, and correlations were computed for all the study variables (Table 1).
-Internal consistencies (Cronbach’s α) of the used scales were good, as all the values exceeded the threshold of 0.70 [36].
-Exposure to bullying behaviours was relatively low, meaning that, on average, employees only occasionally experienced those negative acts that are the essence of bullying (Table 1).
-The obtained value of 1.67 at the bullying measure is similar to that commonly found in organizational research in this area in which the same operationalization of bullying is used [37, 38].
-A closer inspection of the distribution of the bullying variable revealed that 3.51% of employees (not reported in Table 1) reported a score indicating an exposure on a weekly or daily basis to the bullying behaviours investigated.
+Internal consistencies (Cronbach’s α) of the scales were good, as all values exceeded the threshold of 0.70 [36].
+Exposure to bullying behaviors was relatively low; that is, on average, employees only occasionally experienced the negative acts that are the essence of bullying (Table 1).
+The mean value of 1.67 of the bullying measure is similar to that commonly found in organizational research in this area in which the same operationalization of bullying was used [37, 38].
+Closer inspection of the distribution of the bullying scores revealed that 3.51% of employees (not reported in Table 1) reported a score indicating exposure on a weekly or daily basis to the bullying behaviors investigated.

-Add Table 1 here

-On the contrary, job-related strain and physical demand were relatively more prevalent, with their average levels (i.e., 17.30 and 2.71, resp.) being above the central point of the adopted response scale.
-For example, a score of 2.71 at the physical demand scale meant that all the five investigated aspects describing a high physical demand tended to be reported by most of participants.
-As far as musculoskeletal problems are concerned, in general they were highly prevalent among participants, with the highest prevalence being for the low back problems.
+In contrast, job-related strain and physical demands were relatively more prevalent than bullying, with their means (i.e., 17.30 and 2.71, respectively) being above the central point of each response scale.
+For example, the mean score of 2.71 on the physical demand scale indicated that all five investigated aspects of high physical demands tended to be reported by most participants.
+Regarding musculoskeletal problems, in general they were highly prevalent among participants, with the highest prevalence being for the low back problems.

-Furthermore, results, presented in Table 1, showed that, among the confounding variables (age, gender, organisational role, type of contract, and physical demands), all of them were related to at least one of the outcome variables considered (MSDs of low back, upper back, neck, and shoulders).
-Thus, these confounding variables have been included in the mediation analysis.
+Furthermore, the results presented in Table 1 show that, all confounding variables (i.e., age, gender, organizational role, type of contract, and physical demands) were related to at least one of the outcome variables (i.e., MSDs of low back, upper back, neck, and shoulders).
+Thus, these confounding variables were included in the mediation analysis.

-In order to test our hypothesis, which postulates that strain mediates between bullying and MSDs, four mediation analyses have been performed.
-As mentioned before, the Preacher and Hayes [35] analytical approach allowed us to test the direct and indirect effects of the variables considered.
-Thus, we provided estimates of all the path coefficients (Table 2), as well as indirect effects (Table 3) along with the 95% bias-corrected, bootstrapped confidence intervals for the four different musculoskeletal disorders (low back, upper back, neck, and shoulders).
-Specifically, in Table 2 both results concerning the direct effects of the antecedent and confounding variables on the mediator (job-related strain) and results concerning the direct effects of the antecedents, confounding variables, and the mediator on the outcomes (MSDs of low back, upper back, neck, and shoulders) are presented.
+To test our hypothesis, which postulated that strain mediates the relationship between bullying and MSDs, four mediation analyses were performed.
+As mentioned earlier, the analytical approach of Preacher and Hayes [35] allowed us to test the direct and indirect effects of the variables considered.
+Thus, we provide estimates of all path coefficients (Table 2), as well as indirect effects (Table 3), along with bias-corrected, bootstrapped 95% confidence intervals for the four different musculoskeletal disorders (i.e., low back, upper back, neck, and shoulders).
+Specifically, Table 2 presents both results concerning the direct effects of the antecedent and confounding variables on the mediator (job-related strain) and results concerning the direct effects of the antecedents, confounding variables, and the mediator on the outcomes (MSDs of low back, upper back, neck, and shoulders).